Cephalonia: Agriculture

 The primary agricultural occupations are animal breeding and olive growing, with the remainder largely composed of grain and vegetables.
 Most vegetable production takes place on the plains, which cover less than 15% of the island, most of which is rugged and mountainous, suitable only for goats.
 Less than a quarter of the island's land is arable.

-Until the 1970s, most Cephalonians lived in rural areas, while today, two-thirds of the population lives in urban areas, with the other third in rural towns and villages close to farmland.
+Until the 1970s, most Cephalonians lived in rural areas; today, two-thirds of the population resides in urban areas, with the remaining third living in rural towns and villages near farmland.

 The island has a long winemaking tradition and is home to the dry, white lemony wines made from the Robola grape.